BibTeX and CFF

 school | x | |||||

-It can be observed that just a subset of fields is required in any of the Entries.
-For example, title, year and author are either required or optional on almost every entry, while crossref, annote or key are never required.
+It can be seen that only a subset of fields is necessary for any entry.
+For instance, title, year, and author are either required or optional in almost every entry, whereas crossref, annote, or key are never mandatory.

 Citation File Format